ryancdotorg/brainflayer/README.md

 It (mostly) does one thing: hunt for tasty brainwallets.
 A major feature it does *not* have is generating candidate passwords/passphrases.
-There are plenty of other great tools that do that, and brainflayer is happy to have you pipe thier output to it.
+There are plenty of other great tools that do that, and brainflayer is happy to have you pipe their output to it.

 Unfortunately, brainflayer is not currently multithreaded.
-If you want to have it keep multiple cores busy, you'll have to come up with a way to distribute the work yourself.
-In my testing, brainflayer benifits significantly from hyperthreading, so you may want to run two copies per physical core.
-Also worth noting is that brainflayer mmaps the bloom filter file in shared memory, so additional brainflayer processes do not use up that much additional RAM.
+If you want to have it keep multiple cores busy, you'll have to come up with a way to distribute the work yourself (brainflayer's -n and -k options may help).
+In my testing, brainflayer benefits significantly from hyperthreading, so you may want to run two copies per physical core.
+Also worth noting is that brainflayer mmaps its data files in shared memory, so additional brainflayer processes do not use up that much additional RAM.

 Brainflayer supports a few other types of input via the `-t` option.

 * `-t hex`  hex encoded passwords/passphrases - will be decoded by brainflayer for key derivation

-* `-t priv` hex encoded private keys - this can be used to support arbitrary deterministic wallet schemes via an external program
+* `-t priv` hex encoded private keys - this can be used to support arbitrary deterministic wallet schemes via an external program.
+Any trailing data after the hex encoded private key will be included in brainflayer's output as well, for reference.
+See also the `-I` option if you want to crack a bunch of sequential keys, which has special speed optimizations.

 * `-t warp` salts or passwords/passphrases for WarpWallet